luisarizmendi/edge-demos/demos/rhde-aap/docs/s0-summary.md

             2. Run the "Create Quadlet APP" Template in AAP
             3. Run `podman ps` on the device
             4. Show the APP by visiting `http:<edge device IP>:<configured port>`
-            5. Change something in the `rhde/prod/rhde_config/apps/podman/quadlet/app_fuxa_scada.container` file and see the change in the APP
+            5. Change something in the `rhde/prod/rhde_config/apps/podman/quadlet/` app and see the change

         - (Optional) Podman "self-managing" features with Podman container image auto-update